ppy/osu-wiki/news/2023/2023-09-18-the-hunt-for-internment.md

 ---

 If you wish to entertain yourself with fun unique challenges that give you shiny medallions to proudly display on your profile, please, by all means, consider becoming a medal hunter.
-Furthermore, if you do not know the solution to a medal such as this one, consider following the footsteps medal hunters must take for every new Hush-Hush medal that comes out.
-[Ephemeral](https://osu.ppy.sh/users/102335) and the osu! team go out of their way to make medals the community can go crazy over.
+Furthermore, if you do not know the solution to a medal such as this one, consider following the footsteps medal hunters must take for every new Hush-Hush medal that comes out. ::Ephemeral::{ user-id=102335 } and the osu! team go out of their way to make medals the community can go crazy over.
 So much so, that there is a chance that the next medal batches may have medals specifically made for osu!(lazer)!

 Does being a medal hunter seem like something that could spark your interest?
 Do you believe you can crack medals as creatively sophisticated as this one?
 If so, don't hesitate to give it a shot!